 However, for those who demand the most control of their gaming performance, this again is second to none.
 It has four HDMI ports, which means total ALLM, VRR and 4K 120Hz support.
 But most interesting of all is the Game Bar, which is a special menu designed just for gaming.
 Want to make sure that what you're seeing is 120Hz, or that VRR is active?
 The Game Bar tells you, while also giving you control over the two different Game Mode types: one has a bit more processing to improve the image, and has 9.3ms of lag, or you can go extreme with the second mode, which turns off even more processing, and offers a tournament-level 6ms of lag.

 The only downside here is no support for Dolby Vision HDR, or Dolby Atmos sound decoding.
 You won't really mind about the former, because its HDR performance is so good anyway.
 The latter has yet to make a big impact on gaming, though the set can pass Atmos audio out to a compatible soundbar, so it's not a dealbreaker.
-Nothing about this TV is – even that high price, as you can see in our five-star Samsung QN90A review.
+Nothing about this TV is – even that high price.

 LG's cheapest OLED TV of 2020 will be a smash hit with gaming fans, and rightly so.
 It offers excellent image quality thanks to its OLED screen, and all of the technical features and gaming prowess of the LG C9, but for hundreds less.

 When it comes to VRR support, ALLM and 4K at 120Hz from every HDMI port, the LG BX is exactly as well equipped as the LG CX (above).
 That goes for its great smart TV platform, and support for Dolby Vision and Dolby Atmos, meaning it's ready for the more advanced HDR that Xbox games can offer it.